SathyaBhat/hungrycat/README.md

 # Hungry Cat.

 The cat is hungry.
-Discord bot will feed it.
+This Discord bot will provide suggestions on what to feed the hungry cat.

 ### Getting started